ElsevierSoftwareX/SOFTX-D-20-00087/README.md

 Python package pycity_scheduling is a framework for the effective prototyping, testing, and assessment of optimization-based power scheduling algorithms for multi-energy systems.
 The framework primarily targets the development of coordination concepts that can efficiently solve the power dispatch problem on the city district level.
-Its target users are researchers in the field of operational flexibility deployment and exploitation for local energy systems.
+Its target users are researchers in the field of smart grid applications and deployment of operational flexibility for local energy systems.

-## Contributing
+## Contribution

 1. Clone repository via SSH (`git clone git@git.rwth-aachen.de:acs/internal/simulation/pycity_scheduling.git`) or clone repository via HTTPS (`git clone https://git.rwth-aachen.de/acs/internal/simulation/pycity_scheduling.git`)
 2. Open an issue at [https://git.rwth-aachen.de/acs/internal/simulation/pycity_scheduling/-/issues](https://git.rwth-aachen.de/acs/internal/simulation/pycity_scheduling/-/issues)